The Top 10 Accelerated JD Programs (2026)

 - Spelman College

-- LSAT (recommended to take in the summer after sophomore year) score that must meet the median score or higher of incoming traditional students
+- LSAT: Recommended to take in the summer after sophomore year; score must meet or exceed the median of incoming traditional JD students

 - Interview